In Fortaleza, on the North East coast of Brazil, the public school system only offers 4 hours of schooling per day.

 Marc Marques was born in Fortaleza, Brazil and grew up with the reality of rich and poor right on his doorstep.
 Although he came from a middle class family, Marc’s best friends were from the favelas.

-As a young adult, Marc moved to the United States where he studied Social Science and became director of a men’s home for Youth Challenge in Virginia.
+As a young adult, Marc moved to the United States where he studied Social Science and became the director of a men’s home for Youth Challenge in Virginia.
 His real passion was still with the children in Brazil, so after generating support for a trip back to Brazil to document the conditions and lifestyle of street children, Channel to Brazil for Christ (CBC) was established in 1983.
 Along with Marc, the four founding members were Rev. Troy Collier, Dr Roger and Nadya Denis and Pastor James Cheshire.

-Marc and his first wife, Lois (who passed away in 2003), took on the challenge of fundraising as well as establishing a program back in Fortaleza, Brazil, to care for the city’s needy children.
-Today, almost 25 years later CBC has assisted thousands of children with their education, vocational training and determination for a better life.
+Marc and his first wife, Lois (who passed away in 2003), took on the challenge of fundraising as well as establishing a program in Fortaleza, Brazil, to care for the city’s needy children.
+Today, almost 25 years later, CBC has assisted thousands of children with their education, vocational training, and determination for a better life.
 With his faith in Jesus Christ as his foundation, Marc has dedicated his life to finding effective and sustainable ways to bring opportunity to the poor, releasing their untapped potential through quality education and training.
 His focus has always been the children.
 He fights injustice and strives to prevent their suffering.
 But more importantly, Marc believes all children deserve to do more than just survive; they deserve to dream, explore, flourish and reach their highest potential.

 Our work is all about offering a pathway out of poverty to children.
-With 25 years of experience of working in Brazil, our programs are designed to support families and build stronger communities.
+With 25 years of experience working in Brazil, our programs are designed to support families and build stronger communities.